TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap/Index.rst

    Description
          This wraps the input in a table with columns to the left and top that offsets the content by the values of x,y.
-Based on the cObject OTABLE.
+Based on the cObject :ref:`OTABLE <cobj-otable>`.

          **.tableParams / .tdParams** /stdWrap

          \- used to manipulate tableParams/tdParams (default width=99%) of the
          offset.
-Default: See OTABLE.
+Default: See :ref:`OTABLE <cobj-otable>`.

          **.stdWrap**